What are the costs and what scholarships are available?

 What are the costs of study?

-Australian and New Zealand citizens and Australian Permanent Residents enrolled in a higher degree by research will not normally pay tuition fees, as fees for graduate research degrees are covered by the Australian Government's Research Training Scheme (RTS).
-The RTS provides eligible candidates with a Commonwealth-funded place for up to a maximum period of four years' full-time equivalent study for a doctorate by research and two years' full-time equivalent study for a Master's by research.
+Australian and New Zealand citizens and Australian Permanent Residents enrolled in a higher degree by research will not normally pay tuition fees, as fees for graduate research degrees are covered by the Australian Government's Research Training Program (RTP).
+The RTP provides eligible candidates with a fee offset scholarship for up to a maximum period of four years' full-time equivalent study for a doctorate by research and two years' full-time equivalent study for a Master's by research.

 All domestic students pay a bi-annual Student Services and Amenities Fee (SSAF).
-Details about the SSAF, including costs and payment options, are available at our SSAF information page.
+Details about the SSAF, including costs and payment options, are available on our SSAF information page.

 Tuition fees for international students will vary, depending on the research area.
-You can find detailed information by searching here.
-International students may apply for a fee remission scholarship.
+International students may apply for a full fee research scholarship to cover the cost of their fees.

 What are the main types of scholarships?

-If you are applying for candidature as a graduate researcher at La Trobe you can apply for a scholarship to assist you with your living expenses.
-International applicants can also apply for scholarships to fund their tuition fees – fees for local candidates are supported by the federal government's Research Training Scheme.
+If you are applying for candidature as a graduate researcher at La Trobe you can apply for a stipend scholarship to assist you with your living expenses.
+International applicants can also apply for scholarships to fund their tuition fees – fees for local candidates are supported by RTP Fees Offset Scholarship.

-Learn more about our Australian Postgraduate Award and La Trobe University Postgraduate Research Scholarships.
+Learn more about Research Training Program Stipend Scholarships and La Trobe University Postgraduate Research Scholarship.

 As an international applicant for graduate research, you may be eligible for a full fee scholarship.
 This type of scholarship covers the costs of your tuition fees.

-Find out more about the David Myers Research Scholarship, Australian Futures Research Scholarship and the Fong Yuen Leung Medical Research Fellowship.
+Find out more about the Richard Guy Goodenough College Scholarship, David Myers Research Scholarship, Australian Futures Research Scholarship and the Fong Yuen Leung Medical Research Fellowship.

 In addition to scholarships that are administered by La Trobe, you have many external scholarships to choose from.